This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 When it comes to the overall winner, it’s an extremely close call to us.

-But based on all of the factors we outlined above, we have to give the slight edge to Camp Chef.
+But based on all of the factors we outlined above, we have to give a slight edge to Camp Chef.

-Traeger is the OG and is still a leader in our mind at delivering pellet grills that create superior flavor on your food.
+Traeger is the OG and is still a leader in our mind at delivering pellet grills that create superior flavor in your food.

 But Camp Chef products just come with extra features that put them in a class of their own – namely the pizza oven, flat top grill, and sidekick burner attachments.